 Coach Scott (Head Coach)

 Coach Phil focuses on the entry level skaters.
-Phil came to the sport of short track as an adult and parent of a skater, and got on the ice to find out what was going on out there.
+Phil came to the sport of short track as an adult and parent of a skater.
+He decided to go out on the ice to just give it a try himself.
 His helper attitude had him assisting in the group he was in: the entry level.
 He was having so much fun there, that he never wanted to grow up and leave!
 Phil achieved his USS Coaching Level 1 certification under the mentoring of Coach Joe Gier – benefiting from the lifetime of experience that Coach Joe had to offer.
 Phil is honored to be a part of the team that grows young skaters into confident young men and women.

 Coach Garry began speed skating in his early 30’s and enjoyed the time he skated competitively but more important was the bond that skating gave him with his son-Joshua.
 He ended his competitive skating when his son chose to pursue other activities but continued to in-line and skate ice recreationally at Steinberg.
 After retiring as an endocrinologist at Washington University School of Medicine, he has enjoyed reconnecting with Gateway speedskating.
 He looks forward to assisting others to experience the joy of skating well.